truenas/middleware/docs/userguide/index.rst

 it up first, before deleting the PBI.

 In the example shown in Figure 12.4a, the CouchPotato PBI has been installed and the user has clicked its "Delete" button.
-As described in the previous sections, this PBI appears in the Plugins portion of the tree, its associated jail, *couchpotato_1* , appears in the Jails portion of the tree, and the PBI shows as installed in the "Installed" tab of Plugins.
+As described in the previous sections, this PBI appears in the "Plugins" portion of the tree, its associated jail, *couchpotato_1* , appears in the "Jails" portion of the tree, and the
+PBI shows as installed in the "Installed" tab of Plugins.
 A pop-up message asks the user if they are sure that they want to delete.
 **This is the one and only warning.** If the user clicks "Yes", this PBI will be removed from the Plugins portion of the tree, its associated jail, *couchpotato_1*, will be deleted, and the PBI will no longer show as installed in the "Installed" tab of Plugins.